nevendyulgerov/jquery.notifier/README.md

 jQuery Notifier ($.notifier) is a light-weight notification plugin, developed by Neven Dyulgerov.
 The plugin exposes a simple API for displaying notifications for success, warning, info and failure with custom messages.

+The non-minified version of the plugin is 7 KB, while the minified is just 3 KB.
+This makes this plugin quite useful if you want minimum overhead to your code base.

 # Requirements